Jonah Ray: Mystery Science Theater 3000

 On November 16, 2015, Mystery Science Theater 3000 creator Joel Hodgson announced plans for Ray to host the series' upcoming continuation.
 The series was funded through a successful Kickstarter campaign and was released internationally by Netflix on April 14, 2017.
 Ray plays the character Jonah Heston for seasons 11 and 12.
-In April and May 2021, Joel Hodgson ran a second successful Kickstarter to produce season 13, in which Ray will return as Jonah Heston.
+In April and May 2021, Joel Hodgson ran a second successful Kickstarter to produce season 13, in which Ray returned as Jonah Heston.

 Releases

-Ray recorded a seven-inch record of his stand-up comedy for AST Records entitled This is Crazy Mixed-up Plumbing, released in 2006.
+Ray recorded a seven-inch record of his stand-up comedy for Aspecialthing Records entitled This Is Crazy Mixed-up Plumbing, released in 2006.
 He followed this up with his second release entitled Hello, Mr. Magic Plane Person, Hello on May 15, 2012, which received mixed reviews.

 Ray had several videos from South by Southwest on comedy website Super Deluxe as well as his own web-series called The Freeloaders Guide to Easy Living with Jonah Ray.